RedisTimeSeries/RedisTimeSeries/docs/commands/ts.decrby.md

 `timestamp` must be equal to or higher than the maximum existing timestamp.
 When equal, the value of the sample with the maximum existing timestamp is decreased.
 If it is higher, a new sample with a timestamp set to `timestamp` is created, and its value is set to the value of the sample with the maximum existing timestamp minus `value`.

 If the time series is empty, the value is set to `value`.

-When not specified, set the timestamp according to the server clock.
+When not specified, the timestamp is set according to the server clock.
 </details>

 <details open><summary><code>RETENTION retentionPeriod</code></summmary>